 The Core Constraint: Limited Capacity

-Most challenges in rural VBC adoption come down to one issue: limited capacity.
+Most challenges in rural VBC adoption come down to one issue—limited capacity, which often manifests in these three ways.

 • Limited capital